 - Don’t save to your computer, re-upload as your own and crop away my watermark – the chances are I’ll find out and I won’t be happy.

 - Just mention my facebook page/twitter/website when you use it. (assuming #1 and #2 have been satisfied).

-Plus this isn’t a hobby.
-All my prints are available to buy from my shop and canvases and prints.
+This isn’t just a hobby.
+All my prints and canvases are available to buy from my shop.
 I’ll even get them framed for you if you want me too!
-But just taking without asking is a little unfair.
+However, just taking without asking is a little unfair.
 After all, when this happens it just cheapens what I do and will probably cost me a sale somewhere along the line.
 Hope you all understand.